influx6/dataquery/query/readme.md

-#DataQuery
+#query
-Dataquery is all about how we get data, it builds on the core ideals of simplicity and meeting a single goal by providing a flexibile and extensible overlay for querying databases.
+query is all about how we get data, it builds on the core ideals of simplicity and meeting a single goal by providing a flexibile and extensible overlay for querying databases.
 It's about simplify the way in which we get our data from these database endpoints.

 ##Ideas
-  These are simple ideas that power dataquery underneath and provide the basis for its operations
+  These are simple ideas that power query underneath and provide the basis for its operations

   - Adaptors